-Hello, Faculty and Staff at MSU!
+Hello, Faculty, Staff, and Students at MSU!

 Will you need to miss a class this semester?